jpfulton/blog/content/blog/2023-07-14-bing-and-submissionapi/index.md

 ## Prerequisites for the Bing Submission API

+Prior to using the Bing Submission API, a number of steps need to be performed to enable access to the API and establish ownership for the site you are submitting URLs on behalf of.

 ### Establishing Ownership with the Bing Webmaster Tools

 [Bing Webmaster Tools](https://www.bing.com/webmasters/) is the portal